kuma35/thinking-forth-translate/chapter4.rst

 in which we solve problems, apart from the problems themselves, we enrich our subconscious storehouse of techniques.

-\G. Polya has written several books on problem solving, especially of the mathematical problem.
+G\.
+Polya has written several books on problem solving, especially of the mathematical problem.
 The most accessible of these is *How to Solve It* [polya]_ .
 Although solving a mathematical problem isn’t quite the same as solving